ekr/iphab/README.md

    {
     "review-dir" : "<where you want downloaded reviews to go>", "reviewer": "<your phabricator username>",
-    "api-key": "<your datatracker API key>"
+    "apikey": "<your datatracker API key>"
    }
    ```